codewithaimii/Codewithaimi/README.md

 # Hello!
 I'm AIMAN BIBI- AI/ML Engineer
 I'm a passionate Software Engineer & AI/ML Enthusiast with a drive for building efficient, scalable, and intelligent applications that solve real-world challenges.
 I specialize in designing, developing, and deploying full-stack and AI-powered solutions, with a focus on crafting clean code, innovative systems, and impactful machine learning models.
 •	BS software engineering Graduate | 🇵🇰
 •	Full-Stack Development | Artificial Intelligence | Machine Learning & Deep Learning Enthusiast
 •	To harness the power of AI and ML to create impactful, scalable, and ethical solutions that drive progress.
 •	Open to collaboration on Software engineering, AI/ML, web development, and open-source research projects

 ________________________________________
-# What I Do
-•	AI & Machine Learning → Predictive Modeling, Sentiment Analysis, Deep Learning, NLP basics
-•	Web Development → React.js, PHP, HTML/CSS, WordPress
-•	SEO & Digital Marketing → Keyword Research, Technical SEO, Google Analytics/Search Console
-•	Databases → MySQL, SQL Server
-________________________________________
 # Skills & Expertise